Angle Icon

 What are AI scribes?

 AI scribes are like invisible teammates — virtual assistants powered by artificial intelligence and natural language processing.
+They produce ambient clinical documentation that is created automatically during a patient visit.

 Designed to mirror the role of medical scribes, they add powerful extras like voice recognition, auto-formatting, and intelligent data entry.